heroku/dotnet-buildpack/README.md

 Mono Heroku Buildpack
 =====================

-This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpack) for Mono that will run ASP.NET applications.
+This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpack) for Mono that will run ASP.NET applications (and other frameworks too).

 It serves files using [XSP](http://www.mono-project.com/ASP.NET#ASP.NET_hosting_with_XSP).